Carran, Allan Keith (Keith) Interview

 Yeah.
 So the children weren’t very impressed with that outing.

-We also in those days did a lot of camping.
-And we had some fairly basic pole tents which were not entirely waterproof to say the least, and very susceptible to water coming in underneath the floor.
+We also in those days did a lot of camping, and we had some fairly basic pole tents which were not entirely waterproof to say the least, and very susceptible to water coming in underneath the floor.
 But nevertheless we camped.
-One was able to freedom camp pretty much without restriction at that time, and we camped on various beaches … Coopers Beach, Whitianga, Opotiki, East Coast, Nelson, Lake Wanaka, Lake Hawea … virtually all round New Zealand we camped, on various holidays.
+One was able to freedom camp pretty much without restriction at that time, and we camped on various beaches … Coopers Beach, Whitianga, Opotiki, East Coast, Nelson, Lake Wanaka, Lake Hawea … virtually all round New Zealand we camped in [on] various holidays.
 Again, there always seemed to be some sort of drama on those trips with trailers breaking down, cars breaking down, medical emergencies; and even I think, I remember on one occasion a pohutukawa tree catching on fire when we were camped underneath it, which caused some consternation.
 That was I think up somewhere near Opotiki.

 Yes.
 The Rua [Ruakituri] had extensive brown trout, but the Acclimatisation Society in their wisdom decided that these fish were too hard for most people to catch, and they should put some rainbow trout in there which gave everybody a chance to catch a fish, as the rainbows are generally not as cunning as the brown trouts to develop.
 We fished this river for nearly fifty years, and to this day we still camp in exactly the same place.
-It’s ‘our place’, one might say, near the gate at Papuni Station, and if anybody was ever there when we went up the river, in ‘our place’, I think we’d be very offended.
-We’d probably asked them to move on, … hah! … ‘cause it’s where we’ve made our mark.
+It’s ‘our place’, one might say, near the gate of Papuni Station, and if anybody was ever there when we went up the river – in ‘our place’ – I think we’d be very offended.
+We’d probably asked them to move on, [chuckle] ‘cause that’s where we’ve made our mark.
 Originally we used to erect our old pole tent there; now of course we have a camping van.

 Sachets.